ksirts/semantic_id/README.md

     python sid_kmeans.py --input <input_file.jl> --output <output_file> --cluster --sid --mode predict --model <model_name>

-The parameters of a trained K-means model are read fromt the model file and used to compute features for evaluation data.
+The parameters of a trained K-means model are read from the model file and used to compute features for evaluation data.